The Cleric - PVE Templar Healer Build

 Other Templar Builds

-Lazy Tank – PVE Templar Tank Build Written guide updated for the Deadlands DLC: Update 32 Q4 2021 Older video but still relevant.
-Writen guide updated with altered sets, traits, and/or skills.
+Lazy Tank – PVE Templar Tank Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 The LAZY TANK is finally here, thanks to some BIG changes in the Waking Flame DLC!
 Generally, people have issues with Templar tanking because of their tool kit.